-If you’d like me to review your products then get in touch.
+If you’d like me to review your martial arts books then get in touch.

 Note on review policy: My reviews have always been, and always will be 100% independent.
 This is not paid-for content or ‘advertorial’.
-Products can be returned after the review period if required.
+Books can be returned after the review period if required.

 A thorough investigation of the martial power of Morihei Ueshiba and a massive amount of research into the origins of Aikido.

 Anybody who has attempted to learn Tai Chi in any depth instantly realises that the choreography of a form is just that – choreography – and that the devil is in the details.
 Internal Body Mechanics is all about the details: How you move, what you move and where you move it to.